punkrockpolly/ASCII-Art/README.md

 ASCII Art Webpage
 =============

-learning to use git: code for an ASCII Art webpage.
 Input forms for getting art, persisting it using Google App Engine and templates for dynamically generating pages to display art.